darikoneil/Identification-of-Pattern-Completion-Neurons/Pattern_Completor_Modeling/README.md

 #### Rafael Yuste, Columbia University

 ## Software Requirements
-Linux only (Tested on Ubuntu & Matlab2019b) Recompilation of associated thirdparty mex-files requires GCC/G++ version 6.3.X
+Linux only (Tested on Ubuntu 18.04.5 LTS) Recompilation of associated thirdparty mex-files requires GCC/G++ version 6.3.X

+## MATLAB Requirements
+MATLAB 2019b with symbolic links (More recent versions of MATLAB are usually compatible) Signal Processing Toolbox
+Parallel-Computing Toolbox is not necessary, this demo is a single-process implementation

+## Third Party Dependencies
+QPBO 1.32
+GLMNet
+MexCPP

 ## Installation
 Open a terminal in the folder "Pattern_Completor_Modeling"